drausin/libri/CONTRIBUTING.md

 ```bash
 make get-deps
 ```
+We use [dep](https://github.com/golang/dep) for vendoring.
 You will also need Docker installed.

 #### Exploring